xerootg/cryze_v2/README.md

 ## Features
 - *uses local streaming by default*
-- provides one rtsp server per camera
+- provides one rtsp/MJPEG/raw server per camera, additional details below
-- runs well in docker when a GPU is available
+- runs well in docker when a GPU is available, RAW is suggested. see frigate config below for how to use.

 ## Prereqs
 - An x86 machine.
 I am using libhoudini in `redroid` to make the cryze android app work with the binaries for getting connections.
 This avoids the overhead of qemu or other android emulators.